Title Insurance Protects Your Biggest Investment

-Buying a home will likely be the biggest investment you make in your life.
-Before closing on the house, you'll want to know that no other individual or entity has a right, claim or lien to the property.
+Purchasing a home is probably the biggest investment you will ever make.
+Before closing on the house, you'll want to know that no individual or entity has a lien or claim to the property.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title company searches the property's title history.
-Through its research, the title insurance company can almost always identify any title problems and have these problems cleared-up prior to closing.
+The title insurance company searches the property's title history.
+The title company can almost always identify any title problems and have these problems cleared-up before you close on the property.

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-In this case, the title company will defend your title and will cost you nothing.
+If this happens, the title company will defend your title at no expense to you.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
-Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Any number of other complex problems define "Defective title" or "Clouded Title."
-The title insurance policy will protect you from these errors if the title company misses them.
+Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
+Any number of other complex problems define "Defective title."
+The title company will uncover these problems, or should they miss them, protect you from financial loss - up to the amount of the policy.